-Featuring 10 of the world’s strongest, muscular, and jacked soccer players.
+Featuring 10 of the world’s strongest, most muscular, and most jacked soccer players.
 These active sports stars are also pretty good-looking.
 No doubt these guys can kick a soccer ball with the best of them.
-And yeah, they have six-packs underneath those soccer uniforms!
+And yeah, they have six packs underneath those soccer uniforms!

 The world of soccer has seen some incredible athletes over the years.
 Some have stood out due to their skill while others have become legends due to their physical attributes.
 This article takes a look at some of the world’s strongest soccer players on the pitch in 2022.

 Top 10 Strongest Soccer Players in 2023: with muscular and jacked bodies

 Have you heard about Eliaquim Mangala?
 He’s a French soccer player who plays for Saint-Étienne in France’s Ligue 1.
 He also happens to be one of the strongest soccer players in 2022.
 He towers at six feet two inches, has a huge weight of 185 pounds, and is built like a tank.
 That’s why he’s been nicknamed “The Incredible Hulk.”

 While Mangala may not be the main scorer or the main central midfielder, he’s easily one of the most vital parts of any team he plays on because of his ability to defend with strength and power.
 He also has a good dribbling ability, which makes him a versatile defender if needed.
 Whether you’re watching him play for his current team or for France, there are plenty of opportunities to see Eliaquim Mangala in action.